ironSource/parquetjs/README.md

 Depdendencies
 -------------

-Parquet uses [thrift](https://thrift.apache.org/) (basically facebook's version of [protocol buffers](https://developers.google.com/protocol-buffers/)) to encode the schema and other metadata, but the actual data does not use thrift.
+Parquet uses [thrift](https://thrift.apache.org/) to encode the schema and other metadata, but the actual data does not use thrift.

 License